University of Otago

 Founded in 1869, the University of Otago is New Zealand's oldest university, best known for its strong departments of environmental and conservation studies and geological and earth sciences.
 As a direct university enrollment program, Northwestern students experience first-hand what it’s like to be a student in New Zealand, with access to nearly all the same opportunities and courses as Kiwi students and the University of Otago International Office for support.

 A wide variety of course options are available, ranging from anthropology, Maori studies, film & media studies, and theatre studies to ecology, genetics, biochemistry, bioethics, business, and psychology.
+Review Otago's Guide to Enrolment for specific course options.
 Located on South Island and close to the Otago Peninsula, famous for its colonies of yellow-eyed and blue penguins, in New Zealand's only true university city, University of Otago is ideal for independent students who are looking to immerse fully into regular Kiwi life.

 Program Type: Affiliated